Plumas National Forest

-Plumas National Forest is a 1,146,000-acre (4,638 km2) United States National Forest located at the northern terminus of the Sierra Nevada, in northern California.
+Plumas National Forest is a 1,146,000-acre (464,000 ha) United States national forest located in northern California at the northern terminus of the Sierra Nevada mountain range.
 The Forest was named after its primary watershed, the Rio de las Plumas, or Feather River.

 Geography

 About 85% of Plumas National Forest lies in Plumas County, portions extend into eastern Butte, northern Sierra, southern Lassen, and northeastern Yuba counties.

 Management

 The land is managed by the United States Forest Service under the Department of Agriculture with local management stationed at the Plumas National Forest Supervisor's office in Quincy, California.
-The forest is also subdivided into three Ranger Districts, the Beckwourth Ranger District, the Feather Falls Ranger District and the Mt.
+The forest is also subdivided into three Ranger Districts, the Beckwourth Ranger District, the Feather River Ranger District and the Mt.
 Hough Ranger District, with local management in Blairsden, Oroville, and Quincy, respectively.

 History

-Plumas was established as the Plumas Forest Reserve by the General Land Office on March 27, 1905.
-In 1906 the forest was transferred to the U.S. Forest Service, and on March 4, 1907, it became a National Forest.
+Plumas was established as the Plumas Forest Reserve by the United States General Land Office on March 27, 1905.
+In 1906 the forest was transferred to the United States Forest Service, and on March 4, 1907, it became a National Forest.
 On July 1, 1908, a portion of Diamond Mountain National Forest was added.
 The Bucks Lake Wilderness was officially designated in 1984 as a part of the National Wilderness Preservation System.